usedhondacivic/usedhondacivic.github.io/projects/attiny1616/content.md

 * `-c`: What programmer you are using.
 Run `avrdude -c ?` to see all options.
 * `-p`: The name of your chip.
 Run `avrdude -p ?` to see all options.
 * `-P`: Port used for programming.
 Run `avrdude -P ?s` to see all options.
 * `-b`: Baud rate.
-I'm running on a lower baud rate because SerialUPDI can get unstable when run faster.
+I'm running on a lower baud rate because SerialUPDI can get unstable when running faster.
 * `-v`: Verbose.
 Chain multiple times to get more details printed.

 After a successful run, you should get the following output: